Difference Between Leasehold and Freehold

 Key Differences

-- In the case of freehold property, the owner has a full undisputed and unrestricted right over the property, whereas, in a leasehold property, the lessee does not have unrestricted and absolute right over the property.
+- In the case of freehold property, the owner has a full undisputed and unrestricted right over the property.
+In a leasehold property, the lessee does not have unrestricted and absolute right over the property.

-- For freehold property, the owner does not require anyone’s permission or authorization to make any modifications, whereas, in a leasehold property, the lessee needs to take permission and refer to the rights in the agreement to make any alterations.
+- The owner does not require anyone's permission or authorization to modify freehold property.
+In a leasehold property, the lessee needs to take permission and refer to the rights in the agreement to make any alterations.

 - A freehold property does not have any term or time frame associated, but a leasehold property is leased for a specific period.